tapasrm/chronos/README.md

 ## 🛠️ Setup

-You can run Chronos in two ways — using Docker (recommended for production) or locally for development.
+You can run Cronos in two ways — using Docker (recommended for production) or locally for development.

 ### 🐳 Option 1: Run with Docker
 If you prefer a one-command setup without installing Go or Node: